open-tale/open-tale.github.io/pages/index.md

 2. It separates mechanics from narratives, leaving the story completely open

 This initiative was inspired by [Open Legend][open-legend].
 There will be some similarities but also some core changes.

-The first noticeable change is the distribution license.
+The first noticeable difference is the distribution license.
+Open Tale is released under the [Apache License 2.0][apache], granting the community much more freedom of use.

 ## Contributing